LinuxDaFaHao/SSH-Hubbard/README.md

 You should run it once and once again and adjust params.json at the same time.

 Other programs in CMake targets are used to measure correlations, or calculate for open boundary conditions, or calculate for the Holstein-Hubbard model.

-## Calculation time scale
-For a $4\times 40$ lattice with phonon pseudo-site number 3, if you're lucky so that the cluster is stable, and if you're working hard enough so that the program is always running under appropriate parameters, using about 240 CPU cores at the same time, it requests about 1 year to push the bond dimension to $D\sim 18000$, due to the complexity induced by the phonon hilbert space.